EugenTheMachine/YOLOcfg/README.md

 # YOLOcfg
-Contains YOLO config initializer for our ultralytics YOLO models
+Contains YOLO config initializer for our ultralytics YOLO models.